 Know-Nothing Know-It-All/Heel Realization: Invoked and played straight: Just after Walt accuses Father Janovich of being this, Father Janovitch asks him what Walt knows.
 Walt realises that he knows plenty about death, but not a lot about life.

 Last Disrespects: During the funeral of Walt Kowalski's wife, one of the granddaughters was dressed inappropriately and can be seen fiddling around on her cell phone during the service.
-Walt's kids start asking Walt if he wants to go to a "nice retirement place" so they could sell the house, and the same disrespectful grandchild starts asking whether she could have some of the furniture and other items in the couch.
+Walt's kids start asking Walt if he wants to go to a "nice retirement place" so they could sell the house, and the same disrespectful grandchild starts asking whether she could have some of the furniture and other items in the house.

 Lull Destruction: Walt talks to himself a lot.
 And to his dog.
 Some of this may help the story, but a lot of it could be communicated without words, or is information the audience already has.